apache/cxf/distribution/src/main/release/samples/jax_rs/basic_https/README.txt

 The JAX-RS server is configured with a HTTPS listener.
 The listener requires client authentication so the client must provide suitable credentials.
-The listener configuration is taken from the "CherryServer.cxf" file located under demo directory.
+The listener configuration is taken from the "CherryServer.xml" file located under demo directory.

 The client is configured to provide its certificate "CN=Wibble" and chain stored in the Java KeyStore "certs/wibble.jks" to the server.
 The